THE McKINNEY-VENTO ASSISTANCE ACT

 • Students with out-of-district IEP's and outdated IEP's must be enrolled immediately in an interim placement pending a 30-day evaluation.
 Consult with the Division of Special Education.

 • Homeless students can continue to attend their last school of enrollment or enroll in the school in the area where the family is temporarily residing.

 • The "school of origin" (the school attended when permanently housed or the last school attended, or within the past 15 months.

 • If the family gains permanent housing, the student can remain at the current school for the duration of that academic year.

-• Unless the student is attending their “home school” or school of residence, they do not have the right to attend the next matriculating school.
+• Unless the student is attending their "home school" or school of residence, they do not have the right to participate in the next matriculating school.
 Upon matriculation, they must attend the school in the area in which they are temporarily residing.